Organizational Research Methods: Storytelling in Action

 Bhaskar’s Critical Realist Spiral theory

 Roy Bhaskar (1993: 11) theorizes a ‘critical realist’ dialectical version of ‘double’ spiral.
-Boje (2014) double spiral has updraft of liberatory potential that opposes downdraft of oppression.
+Boje (2014) double spiral has updraft of liberator potential that opposes downdraft of oppression.
 Boje, Elias, and Cast (2016) define the terms of a Heideggerian double spiral with updrafts and downdrafts: An updraft is defined as multiple organizational trajectories converging in space and time to create positive up surges in the environment.
 Conversely, a downdraft is defined as multiple organizational trajectories converging in space and time to create negative down surges in the environment.

 Definitions to help interpret Bhaskar

-Sublate - assimilate (a smaller entity) into a larger one.
+Sub late - assimilate (a smaller entity) into a larger one.

-"fragmented aspects of the self the subject is unable to sublate"
+"fragmented aspects of the self the subject is unable to sub late"

 chi·as·mus --- a rhetorical or literary figure in which words, grammatical constructions, or concepts are repeated in reverse order, in the same or a modified form; e.g. ‘Poetry is the record of the best and happiest moments of the happiest and best minds.’